csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-To further dissect CSAF-documents by criteria like document category, languages or values of the branch category within the Product Tree you can set a providers categories value.
-This consists of an array of either literal category values or, by prepending "expr:", JSONPath values.
+To further dissect CSAF-documents by criteria like document category, languages or values of the branch category within the Product Tree you can set a providers categories value as an array of either literal categories or, by prepending "expr:", have it be read through JSONPath values.

 #### Example config file
 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/examples/aggregator.toml) -->